top of page

 Frequently Asked Questions

-It covers third-party property damage, bodily injury, and legal defense costs related to your dumpster rental operations.
+It covers third-party property damage, bodily injury claims, and legal defense costs arising from your business operations.

 Is general liability required for dumpster rental businesses?